You’ve heard the word - but what does a doula actually do?

 What can a doula do for you?

-A postpartum doula can provide many resources for birthing people or adoptive parents, such as newborn care demonstrations, current evidence-based best practices for new parents, local groups and organizations for specialized support and consultations, older sibling preparation and adjustment, emotional support, birth story processing, infant feeding and nursing support, meal prep, and an extra set of hands, amongst other areas of interest.
+A postpartum doula can provide many resources for birthing people or adoptive parents, such as newborn care demonstrations, current evidence-based best practices for new parents, local groups and organizations for specialized support and consultations, holistic care and mindfulness offerings, emotional support, birth story processing, infant feeding and nursing support, meal prep, and an extra set of hands, amongst other areas of interest.

 Whatever your specific needs, a postpartum doula will provide you with the tools and tips to make sure your postpartum period is smooth and peaceful.